-We undertake a wide range of studies in poverty, deprivation and inequality to help provide the evidence base for policies to address these three prominent socio-economic challenges.
+We undertake a wide range of studies in poverty, deprivation and inequality to help provide the evidence base for policies to address these three prominent socio-economic challenges across the UK.

 We take a broad view of the meaning of poverty and deprivation.
 Although we employ money metric poverty lines in some of our work, we are strongly committed to approaches which look instead at multi-dimensional deprivation.
 Furthermore, in our work, we endeavour to move beyond minimalist or survival measures of poverty/deprivation.
 Indeed we go beyond seeing poverty as the failure to meet basic human needs.
 We see poverty as lacking the resources to participate fully in society.
 As Prof Peter Townsend put it so clearly as regards deprivation: